|

 interrogative statements, evaluative statements, etc These various language games combine to form the social bond, the social

+bond between the narrator and the addressee or his audience.
 Their narration usually obeys rules that define the pragmatic of their transmission.

 They establish the competence and authority of the narrator and the potential access of the listener to that same authority

 simply by listening, and the narration is always claimed as faithful transmission of the story.
+Another aspect of narratives is its effect on time, "the narratives reference may seem

 to belong to the past, but in reality it is always contemporaneous with the act of recitation."
-9
+9 Narratives determine criteria of competence and or illustrate how they are to be applied.

 Therefore they define what is the right to be said and done in the culture in question.
 They allow the society in which they